Join us!

 Delta Chi was the first Fraternity to abolish "Hell Week" in 1929, a traditional period of brutal hazing that initiates would have to undergo before being accepted into fraternities.
 We are very proud of this tradition of upholding human dignity, and therefore refuse to participate in activities that can be abusive, offensive, or derogatory to our AMs.
 We also work closely with the school and the administration to insure that our educational program does not contain any activities that could be harmful to our associate members and does not fall within the school's hazing policy.

-Additionally, the Associate Member program strictly adheres to Delta Chi's national policies concerning hazing, as well as the Lake Forest Chapter's policies forbidding hazing.
+Additionally, the Associate Member program strictly adheres to Delta Chi's national policies concerning hazing, as well as the Lake Forest Chapter's Bylaws forbidding hazing.
 Finally, all new members are given absolute freedom to either not participate in any activity they wish, or quit the program at any time for any reason.

 All members of the AM class will be given a lecture from a Resident Life administrator informing them about the school's hazing policy, followed by a video and a Q&A session to ensure that all participants understand the policy.